kecnry/crimpl/docs/AWSEC2.md

 ```

 This creates an AWS EBS volume in your account at the specified size.
 This volume will be persistent until you destroy it and will accrue charges starting as soon as the first EC2 instance of a server or job is started and the volume initialized.
-The server object does allow initializing an EC2 instance with 1 server that mounts the volume, which is useful for running virtual environment installation script (note that the OS root volume itself will not be persistent between the server and job EC2 instances) or copying large files.
+The server object allows initializing an EC2 instance with 1 server that mounts the volume, which is useful for running virtual environment installation script (note that the OS root volume itself will not be persistent between the server and job EC2 instances) or copying large files.

 * [AWSEC2Server.start](./api/AWSEC2Server.start.md)
 * [AWSEC2Server.stop](./api/AWSEC2Server.stop.md)